General Education Program

 Issues and Themes

-- You must choose 2 courses from 2 different disciplines.
-Only 1 course can be taken at the 100 or 200 level.
+- Student must choose 2 courses from 2 different disciplines.

-- If a course is cross listed in two disciplines, your second course must be taken from a third discipline.
+- If a course is cross listed in two disciplines, the second course must be taken from a third discipline.

 - Issues courses must be taken at GVSU.